Climate scientist

 What you might do:

-• create computer models that simulate changes to the environment
+work with software to create computer models which simulate changes to the environment

 Other career options can be working as a consultant for science publications or TV documentaries.